N44TS/SuperSat/README.md

 - Flexible Payment Amounts: Viewers can choose how much to donate
 - Creator dashboard to view superchats and payments coming in in real-time or historical data from previous lives (via lightspark api).

-**for the best experience please use youtube in firefox as sometimes the popup doesnt open in other browsers (like brave)**

 livedemo: [Supersat](https://supersats.onrender.com) its hosted on Render free tier so if it doesnt start right away its probably asleep so please refresh.

+***For the best experience please use youtube in firefox as sometimes the popup doesnt open in other browsers (like brave).
+Currently implimented on Lightspark Regtest** *

 ## What it does / how it works